 The American Martial Arts Institute is a traditional school.
 In part, this means that the style's knowledge, techniques, etiquette, philosophy, and processes are maintained consistently from generation-to-generation.
 The rank of first degree is graded out of a score of 100 possible points, with a minimum of 80 points needed to pass.

 This is only a small part of what goes into earning a black belt in the American Eagle Style.

 Grandmaster Crandall is pleased to announce that the following American Eagle Style students have passed their black belt examination:

-2nd Degree Black Belt and 1st Degree Black Belt, Junior Rank Status Matthew Strachen and Joseph DeTraglia, respectively
+1st Degree Black Belt, Adult Rank Status Matthew Michaels

-Candidates receive their certificate of rank at the next black belt ceremonial luncheon on Saturday, September 29, 2018.
+Candidates receive their certificate of rank at the next black belt ceremonial luncheon.